Murray MacLehose, Baron MacLehose of Beoch: Early life and career

-Murray MacLehose was born in Glasgow, Scotland, in October 1917 as the second child of Hamish Alexander MacLehose and Margaret Bruce Black.
-He attended Rugby School in 1931 and Balliol College, Oxford.
+Murray MacLehose was born in Glasgow, Scotland, on 16 October 1917, the second child of Hamish Alexander MacLehose who owned a printing business and Margaret Bruce Black.
+He was born whilst his father was away serving with the 8th Battalion of the Scottish Rifles during the First World War.
+MacLehose attended Rugby School in 1931 and Balliol College, Oxford where he read modern history.